Smenos/.github/profile/README.md

 # Analytical Psychology Quantized and Supercharged 🔥🔥🔥

 This document introduces an algebraic model named **Tektōn** which powers our soon to be published framework called _Reaper_ for computational psychology; where personality and cognition are represented as functional elements using specific mathematical operations and relationships.
-Here we provides a sample overview of the syntax, rules, and operations for manipulating these elements within the model.
-To create ever more compelx cognitive structures.
+Here we provides a sample overview of the syntax, rules, and operations for manipulating these elements within the model to create ever more complex cognitive structures.

 ---